ai4altruism/pdf-rag-app/README.md

 EMBEDDING_DIMENSIONS=1536  # Optional: Can be reduced for better efficiency

 # Re-ranking System Prompt
 RERANKING_SYSTEM_PROMPT=You are an expert at analyzing document chunks for relevance to a query.
 For each document chunk, assign a relevance score from 0-10.
 Focus on semantic relevance rather than keyword matching.
 A document with a score of 10 perfectly answers the query, while a score of 0 means it's completely irrelevant.
-Use only the most relevant document chunks to answer the question.
+Explain your reasoning for each score.

 # Answer Generation System Prompt
 ANSWER_SYSTEM_PROMPT=You are a helpful assistant that answers questions based on the provided document context.
 Only answer what can be inferred from the context.
-If the context does not provide enough information to answer the question, state that clearly.
+If the context doesn't provide enough information to answer the question, state that clearly.
 Do not make up information.
 ```

 ### 5. Create Required Directories